- Terracotta Tile – The Complete Guide

 There’s no comparison between machine-made vs authentic, handmade clay tile.
 Handmade tiles have a story to tell.
 They represent the hands of architecture.

 Famously, Italy and Spain boast beautiful handmade reclaimed terracotta tiles in many patterns.
 These are iconic for Spanish homes that lean on Italian Renaissance and Mission Revival styles.
-Many Mediterranean homes influenced by Italian, Greek, or Spanish styles grandstand with reclaimed terracotta.
+Many Mediterranean homes are influenced by Italian, Greek, or Spanish styles grandstand with reclaimed terracotta.
 While gorgeous and unique, true reclaimed terracotta comes with a hefty price tag.

 Mexican Saltillo tile is the prominent choice in the US, Mexico, and Canada.
 Notably, the riverbed clay in Saltillo, Coahuila, Mexico, is applauded for its formidable durability and low price point.